Symmetric nonnegative forms and sums of squares: Symmetric PSD forms

-The key result that we need in order to characterize the elements of $\mathcal{P}_{n,2d}^{S}$ is the so-called half degree principle (see \cite{timofte-2003,Rie}): For a natural number $k\in \N$ we define $A_k$ to be the set of all points in $\R^n$ with at most $k$ distinct components, i.e., The half degree principle says that a symmetric form of degree $2d> 2$ is nonnegative, if and only if it is nonnegative on $A_d$: \begin{prop}[Half degree principle] Let $f\in H^S_{n,2d}$ and set $k:=\max\{2,d\}$.
-Then $f$ is nonnegative if and only if
+We begin by characterising the cone $\mathfrak{P}_{2d}$.
+One key result needed to describe the non-negative symmetric forms is the so-called half degree principle (see \cite{timofte-2003,Rie,Rie2}): For a natural number $k\in \N$ we define $A_k$ to be the set of all points in $\R^n$ with at most $k$ distinct components, i.e., The half degree principle says that a symmetric form of degree $2d> 2$ is non-negative, if and only if it is non-negative on $A_d$: \begin{prop}[Half degree principle] Let $f\in H^S_{n,2d}$ and set $k:=\max\{2,d\}$.
+Then $f$ is non-negative if and only if

 \end{prop}